Kitekite Falls: Local flora and fauna

 It has taken many decades for the young kauri (Agathis australis), known as 'rickers', to regenerate and finally begin to emerge through the forest canopy again.
 Many sharp-pointed, cone-shaped rickers can be seen from the Kitekite loop track near the falls.
 At about 100 years old, kauri begin to develop a spreading crown.
 It is now approaching 100 years since milling stopped.
 The crowns generally continue to expand for a further 500 years.

-The walk to the falls progresses through a patch of nikau palms where the call of the tūī is frequently heard from above.
+The walk to the falls progresses through a patch of nīkau palms where the call of the tūī is frequently heard from above.
 Other native plants include silver tree-ferns, pūriri trees whose red berries attract kererū (native pigeon), and the rangiora plant (termed 'bushman's friend' due to the soft underside of its broad leaf).
 The falls have been identified as a site of a rare moss Fissidens rigidulus var. pseudostrictus.

 New Zealand longfin eel, (Anguilla dieffenbachii) hide among the rocks around the base of the falls.

-Place names

-The name 'Kitekite' is likely a misspelling.
-While sometimes listed as Kitakita, Te Kawerau ā Maki kaumātua Rewi Spraggon believes the traditional name was Ketekete, referring to a clicking sound made before an ambush.

-'Glen Esk' stream was named by William Stockwell.
-He emigrated to New Zealand in 1876 and bought land above Kitekite Falls soon after his arrival.
-He named the area 'Glen Esk' because it reminded him of his homeland in Scotland.
-'Glen', from Gaelic, an Indo-European language spoken in Scotland and Ireland, means 'valley'.
-'Esk' is of Celtic origin and means 'water'.